What Are the Different Types of Asbestos?

 • Bulk material testing: Involves collecting samples of suspect materials for lab analysis.

-• Microscopic analysis: Used to precisely identify asbestos fibers in materials.
+• Microscopic analysis: Uses microscopes to precisely identify asbestos fibers in materials.

 Asbestos Bans and Regulations by Type

-Many countries ban all types of asbestos.
-The U.S. has partial bans on some products and uses under the Toxic Substances Control Act (TSCA).
+More than 50 countries have banned all 6 types of asbestos completely.
 Globally, conventions like the Rotterdam Convention require labeling and control over chrysotile asbestos.

 Common Questions About Asbestos Types